starship/starship/docs/config/README.md

 These modules will be shown if any of the following conditions are met:

-- The current directory contains a file whose name is in `files`
+- The current directory contains a file whose name is in `detect_files`
-- The current directory contains a directory whose name is in `directories`
+- The current directory contains a directory whose name is in `detect_folders`
-- The current directory contains a file whose extension is in `extensions`
+- The current directory contains a file whose extension is in `detect_extensions`
 - The `when` command returns 0
 - The current Operating System (std::env::consts::OS) matchs with `os` field if defined.